Recreational Boating During COVID-19

 These are dynamic (fluid and evolving) times, and the Marine Board is actively working with our marine law enforcement partners and boating facility owners/operators to help protect public health while ensuring public safety in the COVID-19 pandemic.
 Make sure you have the right equipment, the boat ramp is open, and you're self-contained.
 Restrooms and life jacket loaner stations may be closed.

 The Marine Board asks that you use your good judgment and if you venture out to go boating to be fluid and adaptable to rapidly changing situations.
 We also recommend that you:

 - Explore waterways close to home that can be done as a day trip.
 Leave from your home to the boat and back so that you don't have unnecessary contact with others.

-- Be self-sufficient.
+- Continue to be self-sufficient.
 Carry needed supplies with you (soap, hand sanitizer, toilet paper, food, etc.) to minimize non-essential stops.
 Pack it in, pack it out.
 Leave no trace.

-- Space out (6-feet or more), take turns launching and retrieving -and be patient.
+- Continue to space out (6-feet or more), take turns launching and retrieving -and be patient.

 - Avoid congregating on boat ramps or in the parking lot.